eallion/mastodon-embed-timeline/README.md

 </div>
 ```

-Now you have a Mastodon timeline running in your page.
+Great, you have a Mastodon timeline running in your page.

 The next step will be to setup the timeline with your account info.
 For that, edit the the JS file *mastodon-timeline.js*  and at the beginning replace the following values: